5 Big Challenges Foreigners Face When Dating In Vietnam

 4) The Language Barrier is Hard In Vietnam

 In my experience, the English level was not high in Vietnam.
 Outside of major cities like Hanoi and Ho Chi Minh City, you’ll struggle to find English speakers.
 I found that the English level is lower than that of nearby countries like Thailand, Cambodia, and the Philippines.
-I spent time traveling in rural Vietnam on motorbike trips to Hue, A Luoi, and Que Son, and the English levels were practically zero.
+I spent time traveling in rural Vietnam on motorbike trips to Hue, A Luoi, and Que Son, and the English proficiency was extremely limited.
 Even in the popular tourist city of Da Nang (My An district), oftentimes only one staff member in the restaurants could speak English, and each time, they would have to be called over when I had a question.

 On the flip side, the Vietnamese language is complicated for English speakers to pick up.
 It’s a tonal language, so the same word can have multiple meanings based on slight changes in pitch.
 The written language uses the Latin alphabet but extensively uses accents and diacritics.
 This makes becoming conversationally fluent in Vietnamese quite difficult and time-consuming.